gracenote/django-health-monitor/docs/api/health.rst

 - <uid> is a unique identifier of an asset.
 - <group> is the name of a group of tests.
 - <test> is the name of a health test.

+And query string arguments:

+- <detail> is a boolean value that if set to 1 or true will return a JSON response of uids as the keys and 'health state' and 'health severity' details as the corresponding values (optional).
+If not set, a list of uids will be returned.